In order to bring you the best organic produce, some ingredients may differ from those depicted.

-Vietnamese shaking beef with lime-pepper dipping sauce
+Vietnamese shaking beef

 This steak stir-fry takes its name from the traditional cooking method, in which the cook shakes the pan as the beef browns.
 We’ve included Chef Justine’s favorite salt and pepper for the dipping sauce because they’re so important to the final taste.
 For a strictly paleo version, omit the mirin and use white wine or water instead.